-In the year under review, the Company produced 233 tons of coffee compared with 114 tons produced in the year ended March 2020.
-The increase was mainly attributed to the favourable weather experienced in the year which led to flower formation of the late crop.
-Due to the improved yield, the Company achieved sales of 233 tonnes of coffee compared to 127 tonnes in March 2020.
-The average price realized during the year 2021 also increased to USD 5.52 per kilogram from USD 3.75 per kilogram in the previous year.
+In the year under review, the company produced 188 tons of coffee compared with 233 tons produced in the year ended March 2021.
+The decrease was mainly attributed to the unfavourable weather experienced in the year which led to poor flower formation of the late crop for 2021The company achieved sales of 185 tonnes of coffee compared with 233 tonnes in March 2021.
+The average price realized during the year 2022 increased to USD 6.90 per kilogram from USD 5.52 per kilogram in the previous year.

-The Company reported a profit before tax of KShs 4.7 million compared to loss before tax of KShs 77 million in the previous financial year.
-Revenue was KShs 139.6 million in the year compared to 48.6 million in 2020.
-The cost of production is directly correlated to production levels.
-Coffee upkeep costs, picking costs and wet processing costs increased in aggregate by KShs 11.5 million.
-Crop commission charges also increased by KShs 2.5 million.
-Farm management fees remained at USD 7.5 per hectare.
+The Company reported a profit before tax of KShs 8 million compared to a profit before tax of KShs 4.7 million in the previous financial year.
+Sales proceed from the sale of coffee stood at KShs 142.2 million in the year compared to 139.6 million in 2021.
+The cost of production is directly correlated with production levels.
+Coffee upkeep costs, picking costs and wet processing costs increased by KShs 17.1 million.
+Crop commission charges also increased by KShs 1 million.
+Farm management fees remained at USD 90 per hectare.

-The company revalued its freehold land which measures 44 hectares and its plant and machinery and this resulted in a revaluation gain of KShs 176 million, net of tax.
-The remaining land is held on a leasehold basis and measures 341 hectares and is not subjected to valuation, in compliance with the International Financial Reporting Standards.
+The company also revalued its freehold land (44 hectares) this resulted in a revaluation gain of KShs 154 million, net of tax.
+The remaining land is held on a leasehold basis and measures 341 hectares, is not subjected to valuation, in compliance with the International Financial Reporting Standards.